 When hiring a commercial electrician, choose the services of a reputed professional who has proven himself over time.
 Check with your commercial franchise for references of electricians who are knowledgeable, experienced and professional.
 Arrange for an interview with the electrician to determine whether he really understands his job and is capable of on the spot decisions if they arise.
 Ask for licensing and certification details, and check whether these are still valid.
 Once you’re happy with your interview and all these details, negotiate on prices for the job on hand and get a contract down in writing.

-In summary, a commercial electricians an electrician who specializes in electrical installation, maintenance and repair for commercial establishments.
+In summary, a commercial electricians is an electrician who specializes in electrical installation, maintenance and repair for commercial establishments.
 Some of these professionals may be affiliated with an electrical firm, while others may choose to offer their services as freelancers.
 Irrespective of the case, ensure that the professional you hire is licensed and certified to handle the job on hand so that you can rest assured that your critical electrical work is in the right hands and the chances of electrical accidents are few.